qi1224/qi1224.github.io/_posts/2026-01-20-is-resource-integration-a-tangible-transferable-skill.markdown

 image:  resource_integration.png
 tags:   Talk
 ---
 "I think I’m just someone who tries to connect the dots with whatever is within reach."
-This was my tentative answer during a recent discussion. (ps:Yes, I'm quoting a phrase that Steve Jobs liked)
+This was my tentative answer during a recent discussion. (ps: Yes, I'm quoting a phrase that Steve Jobs liked)
 But the response I received was a fair challenge: "Is that really a tangible skill?
-It sounds a bit like what any manager or agent does."
+It sounds a bit like a pop-star's manager does."

 This got me thinking.
 After years in the lab, I’ve realized that what I once dismissed as "just getting by" might actually be a cornerstone of modern research.